Deborah Kerr: Academy Awards

-She is tied with Thelma Ritter and Amy Adams as the actresses with the second most nominations without winning, surpassed only by Glenn Close, who has been nominated eight times without winning.
+She is tied with Thelma Ritter and Amy Adams as the actresses with the second most nominations without winning, surpassed only by Glenn Close, who has been nominated eight times without winning, except that all of Deborah's 6 nominations were for Best Actress for which she holds the record, never having won.
+Glenn Close's nominations were split with 4 nominations apiece for lead and supporting nominations.